maxilevi/raytracer/README.md

 ## models

-current version supports the loading of 3d `.ply` models. model loading is done via a simple parser written in C++ (see `src/io/ply.h`)`, from it a group of triangles are extracted and these are used to raycast against. to calculate the intersection between a triangle and a ray the engine uses the [Möller–Trumbore intersection algorithm](https://en.wikipedia.org/wiki/M%C3%B6ller%E2%80%93Trumbore_intersection_algorithm)
+current version supports the loading of 3d `.ply` models. model loading is done via a simple parser written in C++ (see `src/io/ply.h`)`, from it a group of triangles are extracted and these are used to raycast against. support for obj is also available thanks to an external lib (see credits)

+to calculate the intersection between a triangle and a ray the engine uses the [Möller–Trumbore intersection algorithm](https://en.wikipedia.org/wiki/M%C3%B6ller%E2%80%93Trumbore_intersection_algorithm)

 ## bvh